LaithMimi/BlenderProject/README.md

 # BlenderProject

 ## Description
-BlenderProject is a Flask web application designed to assist students in learning Spoken Palestinian Arabic with the help of OpenAI's GPT-4 model.
+BlenderProject is a Flask web application designed to assist students in learning Spoken Arabic with the help of OpenAI's GPT-4 model.
 This project integrates various technologies including Flask, SQLite, and the OpenAI API.

 ## Features
 - Fetch learning materials by level and week from an SQLite database.